 PDF Files and Microsft Office Files

 There are links to Portable Document Format (PDF) and Microsoft Office (Word, Excel, PowerPoint, etc.) files throughout the College website.
-Some of these files may not be compliant with screen readers devices, depending on the age of the file, the software used to create the file, and/or the knowledge/skillset of the person creating the file.
+Some of these files may not be compliant with screen readers devices, depending on the age of the file, the software used to create the file, the resources available, and/or the knowledge/skillset of the person creating the file.

 Adobe Systems, Inc., has improved the accessibility features of their Adobe Acrobat software and has developed resources to improve access to Adobe PDF files.
 For additional information, please visit Adobe's Accessibility website (http://access.adobe.com/).

 For information about accessibility features and options in Microsoft Office products, visit Accessibility Tutorials for Microsoft Products.